-Anthropogenic activity, and particularly burning of biomass and fossil fuels, has led to a substantial increase in emissions of aerosols and their precursors, and thus to increased atmospheric aerosol concentrations since the pre-industrial era (Sections 2.2.6 and 6.3.5, and Figure 2.9).
-This is particularly true for sulphate and carbonaceous aerosols (Section 6.3.5).
+Anthropogenic activity, and particularly burning of biomass and fossil fuels, has led to a substantial increase in emissions of aerosols and their precursors, and thus to increased atmospheric aerosol concentrations since pre-industrial times (Chapter 2, Section 2.2.6 and Figure 2.9; Chapter 6, Section 6.3.5).
+This is particularly true for sulphate and carbonaceous aerosols (Chapter 6, Section 6.3.5).
 This has in turn led to changes in the scattering and absorption of incoming solar radiation, and also affected cloud micro- and macro-physics and thus cloud radiative properties.
-Aerosol changes are heterogeneous in both space and time and have impacted not just Earth's radiative energy budget but also air quality (Sections 6.1.1 and 6.6.2).
-Here, the assessment is focused exclusively on the global mean effects of aerosols on Earth's energy budget, while regional changes and changes associated with individual aerosol compounds are assessed in Chapter 6 (Sections 6.4.1 and 6.4.2).
+Acrosol changes are heterogeneous in both space and time and have impacted not just Earth's radiative energy budget but also air quality (Chapter 6, Section 6.1.1 and 6.6.2).
+Here, the assessment is focused exclusively on the global mean effects of aerosols on Earth's energy budget, while regional changes and changes associated with individual aerosol compounds are assessed in Chapter 6, Sections 6.4.1 and 6.4.2.

-Consistent with the terminology introduced in Box 7.1, the ERF due to changes from direct aerosol-radiation interactions (ERFari) is equal to the sum of the instantaneous top-of-atmosphere (TOA) radiation change (IRFari) and the subsequent adjustments.
-Likewise, the ERF following interactions between anthropogenic aerosols and clouds (ERFaci, referred to as 'indirect aerosol effects' in previous assessment reports) can be divided into an instantaneous forcing component (IRFaci) due to changes in cloud droplet (and indirectly also ice crystal) number concentrations and sizes, and the subsequent adjustments of cloud water content or extent.
+Consistent with the terminology introduced in Box 7.1, the ERF due to changes from direct aerosol-radiation interactions (ERFari) is equal to the sum of the instantaneous TOA radiation change (IRFari) and the subsequent adjustments.
+Likewise, the ERF following interactions between anthropogenic aerosols and clouds (ERFaci, referred to as "indirect aerosol effects" in previous assessment reports) can be divided into an instantaneous forcing component (IRFaci) due to changes in cloud droplet (and indirectly also ice crystal) number concentrations and sizes, and the subsequent adjustments of cloud water content or extent.
 While these changes are thought to be induced primarily by changes in the abundance of cloud condensation nuclei (CCN), a change in the number of ice nucleating particles (INPs) in the atmosphere may also have occurred, and thereby contributed to ERFaci by affecting properties of mixed-phase and cirrus (ice) clouds.
-In the following, an assessment of IRFari and ERFari (Section 7.3.3.1) focusing on observationbased (Section 7.3.3.1.1) as well as model-based (Section 7.3.3.1.2) evidence is presented.
+In the following, an assessment of IRFari and ERFari (Section 7.3.3.1) focusing on observation-based (Section 7.3.3.1.1) as well as model-based (Section 7.3.3.1.2) evidence is presented.
 The same lines of evidence are presented for IRFaci and ERFaci in Section 7.3.3.2.
 These lines of evidence are then compared with TOA energy budget constraints on the total aerosol ERF (Section 7.3.3.3) before an overall assessment of the total aerosol ERF is given in Section 7.3.3.4.
-For the model-based evidence, all estimates are generally valid for 2014 relative to 1750 (the time period spanned by CMIP6 historical simulations), while for observation-based evidence the assessed studies use slightly different end points, but they all generally fall within a decade (2010-2020).
+For the model-based evidence, all estimates are generally valid for 2014 relative to 1750 (the time period spanned by CMIP6 historical simulations), while for observationbased evidence the assessed studies use slightly different end points, but they all generally fall within a decade (2010-2020).

-7.3.3.1 Aerosol-Radiation Interactions
+7.3.3.1 Aerosol-radiation interactions